 Both scenarios require a something extra from the seller.

-So, are sales promotions necessary in 2018?
+So, are sales promotions necessary in your sales strategy?
 Oh baby, they sure are.
 When constructed correctly and deployed intelligently, they should enhance, not disrupt, the sales process.
-Here’s some advice on how to make your sales promotions kick ass instead of a pain in the ass.
+Here’s some ideas on how to make your sales promotions kick ass instead of a pain in the ass.

 I’ve seen respectful, professional people do irrational things for a free T-shirt.
 I’ve seen salespeople in suits jostle children out of the way for a Moleskine.
 And I’ve seen an orange ping pong ball reveal a coworker’s long-hidden competitive spirit.
 The problem is this type of promotion is unlikely to significantly influence a major purchase.